gtuayev-deane/cell-sim/README.md

 ## Getting Started

-1. install python if you don't have it already
+1. Install python if you don't have it already
-2. install the requirements `pip install -r requirements.txt`
+2. Install the requirements `pip install -r requirements.txt`
-3. connect the board via USB
+3. Connect the board via USB
 ![Port](docs/port.png)
 4. Power the board with the 12V input (supply: 1A minimum, 3A recommended)
-5. run the example python script `python example_set_voltages.py`
+5. Run the example python script `python example_set_voltages.py`
 6. Voltages should be set to 3.5V, then rainbow from 1V to 4V across the 16 channels and current should be close to 0A.

 ![Test Output](docs/test-output.png)